 Learn fundamental tools for field sketching and painting, using Arctic animals from the Burke Museum’s collection for inspiration.
 This program is co-sponsored by the Nordic Heritage Museum, as part of the Imaging the Arctic exhibition.
 Saturday, February 21, from 10am-3pm, $60 course fee.
 Please contact Carl Sander to register: 206-616-6473 or email@example.com.

 Imaging the Arctic materials will be available for exhibit, as well as for community and school outreach in 2014 and 2015.
 Please email firstname.lastname@example.org if you are interested in hosting an event.

 The fieldwork phase for Imaging the Arctic was completed during March 18–April 16, 2013.
 Please read our news and field notes to learn more.

-Dr. Laidre and Coryell-Martin will present for the Whatcom Museum Saturday on Ice series in conjunction with the Vanishing Ice exhibition.
-The event will feature hands-on Imaging the Arctic activities and a presentation at 2pm.
+Dr. Laidre and Coryell-Martin presented at the Whatcom Museum Saturday on Ice series in conjunction with the Vanishing Ice exhibition.
+The event featured hands-on Imaging the Arctic activities and a presentation.